new social media · creator economy

 Source: Influencer Advisory first-party coverage, aggregated 2026 from a sample of ten brands.

-Eight of the top ten are direct-to-consumer subscription or commerce brands.
 New social media rewards advertisers that can attribute incremental conversions at scale, and subscription products are the category where that math works cleanly.

-FTC.gov Endorsement Guides
+FTC Endorsement Guides FAQ

 Repeat behavior is also the cleanest signal that a brand's disclosure posture is healthy.